The Rouse Difference

 We care passionately about the communities in which we operate.

 Rouse began life in 1990 as little more than a lawyer and a big idea.
-Peter Rouse's vision was to set up a specialist business that not only offered the best enforcement solutions, but also worked closely with clients in a way that big law firms couldn't.
+Peter Rouse's vision was to set up a specialist business that not only offered the best enforcement solutions, but also worked closely with clients in a way that big firms couldn't.
 Fast forward more than 25 years, and Rouse has achieved both objectives and more.
-It is now widely recognised as one of the world’s leading global IP firms.Read more
+Operating as a network of local subsidiaries and closely aligned independent firms working seamlessly together, Rouse is now widely recognised as one of the world’s leading global IP firms.Read more

 Who we work for